-No Name Status
+A No Name Status

-1 Port1-RedHatLinux7 Up
+1 Port1-RedHatLinux7 Up -

 2 Port2-RedHatLinux Up

 3 Port3 Up

 4 Port4 Up

 5 Port5 Up

 6 Port6 Up

 7 Port7-HP8000 Switch Up

 8 Port8 Up

-2. Click the Name of the port you want to access for the RSC, for example, Port1 or Port2.
+Click the Name of the port you want to access for the RSC, for example, Port1 or Port2.
+Firefox users will be prompted to enter the personal client certification key.

-Note: A Security message appears only if you used https to connect to the RSC.
+Note: A Security message appears only if you use HTTPS to connect to the RSC.

-3. Click Yes.
-A Warning - Security pop up appears.

-4. Click Yes to access the Raritan Serial Client from the Port page.
+- 3. Click Yes.
+A Warning Security pop up appears. - 4.
+Click Yes to access the Raritan Serial Client from the Port page.